English

 Credits 3

 Students will work at least 100 hours in a professional writing situation, such as a newspaper, on a schedule convenient to the needs of the business or office and the students' own course work.
-The writing situation will be selected in consultation with the Language and Literature Department Chair.
+The writing situation will be selected in consultation with the Communication, Language, and Literature Department Chair.
 Students will have opportunity to observe and participate in all facets of the business.
 A supervisor in the business situation will agree to serve as editor, instructor, and supervisor, and be approved by the Language and Literature Department Chair.
 Credit and grade will depend upon the completion of the hours in a dependable, professional manner as verified from the supervisor to the professor.

 ENGL4270W: Minority Voices in American Literature